Svedrin/hgit/README.md

 * use, forget don't exist in git, but I wish they did
 * no rebase
+* "use master" performs implicit fetch --prune from your fork so you don't have to
+* intentionally cripples commands that I find too powerful, such as "git commit -a"
-* "use master" performs implicit fetch --prune from your fork so you don't have to is is thus focues on making your everyday life with git easier, rather than fully supporting everything that git has to offer.
+* prevents you from running into situations that are weirdly more complex than you'd anticipate (wtf is a "detached HEAD"!?) is is thus focues on making your everyday life with git easier, rather than fully supporting everything that git has to offer.

 status is way too long - st is a shorter command and provides more useful output